think2times/Fastrack/Doing/owd/February.md

 - I went to the hospital, visited the doctor, charged the bill, took my medicine and reserved the surgery smoothly
 - mom cooked mixed noodles and it's delicious
 - some colleagues asked me to do some work, but they agreed to delay it after knowing that I'm on vacation

+### 6th
+- I bought a bottle of plum wine, and the boss give me 5 Yuan's discount
+- I knew that happiness is not being happy all the time and never felt negtive emotions from Tal Ben Shahar's book
+- Boluoyou prince's videos about virtual Ming Dynasty

+### 7th
+- I found that exercise can wake up my body in the morning
+- A doctor gave me a mask after the surgery
+- I cancelled the courses in today and tomorrow because of the surgery, and my students's mothers all agreed

+### 8th
+- Boluoyou prince's videos were really interesting, and I wanted to play eu4 too
+- I downloaded a free version of eu4 with all dlcs from a QQ group
+- Mom cooked meals with no pepper and other stimulating ingredients for me

+### 9th
+- Mom helped me wash hair to prevent my wound from water
+- Mom and my brother helped me change the dressing on the wound
+- Mom made kang-baked pancake for me